foerstner-lab/READemption/README.md

     $ pip install READemption

 [Long version](http://pythonhosted.org/READemption/installation.html)
-including a decryption of the requirements and how do you get them.
+including a description of the requirements and how do you get them.

 License
 -------